Handling bosses well may work for some time, but one may end up as one of them. A bad boss may be a lot to swallow.

 It is needed to base an approach on good evidence and careful analyses of structure and behaviour within a specific context.
 Further, appearances can deceive, especially in cults.
 Data must be subject to reevaluation, and terms, like "cult", must at least points us in a meaningful direction.
 It is fit to strive to use it judiciously.

-[Source: Herbert L. Rosedale and Michael D. Langone.
+[Section source: Herbert L. Rosedale and Michael D. Langone.
 On Using the Term "Cult" ICSA.
 Nd.
 On-line. [◦Link]

 Pompous Leaders May Bring Benefits and Complications

 "I hope you dance!" writes Gine Mollicone-Long too.
 "I hope you dance well!" seems much better, though (2007:xix).
-So, can we dance with the drives in the middle of cults and maintain ourselves too?

 Avery, Matt.
 Be Your Own Boss.
 London: Hodder Education, 2010.